single-cell-data/SOMA/brainstorming.md

 Where SOMA requires an explicit typing system, it utilizes the Arrow types and schema.
 SOMA has no specific requirements for the type or serialization system used by the underlying storage engine, other than it be capable of understanding and representing the Arrow types.
 It is understood and expected that each implementation of SOMA will have data type expressiveness limits (eg, just because you can express a type in he Arrow type system does not mean all SOMA implementations will understand it).

+### Type definitions used in this document

 In the following doc:

-- `primitive` types in this specification refers to Arrow primitive types, eg, `int32`, `float`, etc.
+- `primitive` types in this specification refer to Arrow primitive types, eg, `int32`, `float`, etc.
 - `string` refers to Arrow UTF-8 variable-length `string`, ie, `List<Char>`.
 - `simple` types include all primitive types, plus `string`.

-Other Arrow types are explicitly noted as such, eg, `Arrow.RecordBatch`.
+Other Arrow types are explicitly noted as such, eg, `Arrow RecordBatch`.

-> ⚠️ **Issue** - is the use of Arrow as a base type language acceptable?
-There are others, up to and including inventing a new system, but it seemed prudent to adopt an existing, language neutral specification, which is already supported by many "engines".

 > ⚠️ **Issue** - are there parts of the Arrow type system that we wish to _explicitly exclude_ from SOMA?
 I have left this issue open (ie, no specific text) for now, thinking that we can come back and subset as we understand what complex types are required, and how much flexibility should be in this spec.
 We clearly need some complex types (eg, RecordBatch, List, etc) as they are implied by `string`, etc. My own preference would be to mandate a small set of primitive types, and leave the rest open to implementations to support as they feel useful.

-## Metadata (uns)
+## Metadata

 All SOMA objects may be annotated with a small amount of metadata, in the form of a simple key/value map:

-- `uns` (map[string, simple]) - string-keyed mapping to any **simple** type (eg, int32, string, etc).
+- `metadata` (map[string, simple]) - string-keyed mapping to any [**simple**](#type-definitions-used-in-this-document) type (eg, int32, string, etc).

-Only `simple` types are supported in the metadata values.
+Only [`simple`](#type-definitions-used-in-this-document) types are supported as metadata values.
 The metadata lifecycle is the same as its containing object, eg, it will be deleted when the containing object is deleted.

-> ⚠️ **Issue** - `uns` - do we need more complex typing for uns values, and if so, how to represent capture what can is required to be supported? (eg, anything Arrow can represent? a subset?)
+> ⚠️ **Issue** - do we need more complex typing for metadata values, and if so, how to represent capture what can is required to be supported? (eg, anything Arrow can represent? a subset?)
 >
-> **Proposal**: restrict `uns` to a mapping of string keys and `simple` values.
+> **Proposal**: restrict to a mapping of string keys and `simple` values.
 Extend to complex types in the future as we have concrete use cases which warrant the complexity.

-> ⚠️ **Issue** - the name `uns` is not really all that suggestive. **Proposal:** rename `uns` to `metadata`, eg, `print(soma.metadata['version'])`
+## Foundational Types

-## SOMACollection
+### SOMACollection

 SOMACollection is an unordered, `string`-keyed map of values of type SOMADataFrame, SOMAMatrix, SOMACollection or SOMA.
 SOMACollection objects are typically persistent, and may be nested to any level (eg, SOMACollection may contain other SOMACollection objects).
 Keys in the map are unique and singular (no duplicates, ie, it is not a multi-map).

+The SOMACollection is expected to be used for a variety of use cases:

+- as a container of independent objects (eg, a collection of single-cell datasets, each manifest as a [SOMA](#soma) object)
+- as the basis for building other composed types (eg, using SOMACollection to organize pre-defined fields in [SOMA](#soma) such as multiple layers of `X`).

-## SOMADataFrame
+### SOMADataFrame

 SOMADataFrame is a 1-D multi-column table of monomorphic arrays, all of equal length -- ie, a "dataframe".
 The SOMADataFrame has a user-defined schema, which includes:

-- a table schema, expressed as an `Arrow.RecordBatch` type, defining number of columns, and their respective names and types
+- a schema, expressed as an Arrow `Schema`, defining the columns and their respective names and types
-- the index column name
+- an index column name, which specifies a column name that exists in the column schema

-A SOMADataFrame must contain at least a single column which is the named index column.
+A SOMADataFrame must contain at least two columns, one of which is the named index column.
 The index column _must_ be of `string` type.
 Index values are non-null and must be unique (ie, no duplicates are allowed) within the object.
 The index is sparse and unordered, ie, supported indexing is by ID value only, with no indexing order or positional (offset-based) indexing.

 Most language-specific implementations will present SOMADataFrame in more convenient forms, such as Python `pandas.DataFrame`, R `data.frame` or other environment-specific data structures.
 Specific implementations of the SOMA API may extend this type with convertors to/from the underlying data structure, and enforce indexing conventions.

 > ⚠️ **Issue** - this spec requires that index column is a `string` type.
 Most underlying "engines" will support more flexibility.
 Do we want to enable that flexibility, or stick with requiring string for simplicity/commonality?

-## SOMAMatrix
+### SOMAMatrix

 SOMAMatrix is a 2-D multi-column table of monomorphic arrays, ie, a "dataframe" with two index dimensions.
 SOMAMatrix is an extension of SOMADataFrame, with two indexing dimensions.
 The SOMAMatrix has a user-defined schema, which includes:

-- a table schema, expressed as an `Arrow.RecordBatch` type, defining the number of columns, and their respective names and types
+- a schema, expressed as an Arrow `Schema`, defining the columns and their respective names and types
-- the _primary_ index column name
+- a _primary_ index column name, which specifies a column name that exists in the column schema
-- the _secondary_ index column name
+- a _secondary_ index column name, which specifies a column name that exists in the column schema

-A SOMAMatrix must contain (minimally) two columns which are the primary and secondary index columns.
+A SOMAMatrix must contain (minimally) three columns, two of which are the primary and secondary index columns.
 The index columns _must_ be of `string` type.
 Index values are non-null and must be unique (ie, no duplicates are allowed) within the object.
 The index is sparse and unordered, ie, supported indexing is by ID value only, with no indexing order or positional (offset-based) indexing.

 > ⚠️ **Issue** - SOMAMatrix and SOMADataFrame differ only in the number of dimensions (2 vs 1 respectively).
 Should they be unified into a single type object/API of more general nature?
 Clarity vs flexibility?

+## Composed Types

+Composed types are defined as a composition of foundational types, adding constraints such as name, type and indexing.
+They are intended to facilitate data interoperability, ease of use, and _potentially_ enable implementation optimizations.

-## SOMA
+### SOMA

 The SOMA type is a specialized SOMACollection, representing an annotated 2-D matrix of observations across a set of variables.
 The SOMA composes SOMACollection, SOMADataFrame and SOMAMatrix types using a set of predefined fields (keys & values), to represent the annotated matrix.
-Each predefined field in the SOMA has a well-defined type, dimensionality and indexing convention.
+Each predefined field in the SOMA has well-defined typing, dimensionality and indexing.
 Other user defined data may be added to a SOMA, as a SOMA is a specialization of a SOMACollection.

-Implementations _should_ enforce the naming and indexing constraints on these pre-defined fields.
+Implementations _should_ enforce the constraints on these pre-defined fields.
 Pre-defined fields are distinguished from other user-defined collection elements, where no schema or indexing semantics are presumed or enforced.

 The predefined fields within SOMA share common indices and `shape`: